MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	- Select **I require the ability for users to access both on-premises and cloud-based applications using the same passwords (Password hash sync and Password writeback).**  <br/>

 		**Note:** After selecting this check box, note the recommendation that appears at the bottom of the page.
-By just selecting this one requirement, the system recommends using **Azure AD cloud sync**. <br/>
+By just selecting this one requirement, the system recommends using **Microsoft Entra Cloud Sync**. <br/>

 	- Select **I have Exchange on-premises objects that I need to sync to the cloud (Exchange hybrid).**  <br/>

-		**Note:** After selecting this second check box, the recommendation has changed to **Azure AD Connect**.
+		**Note:** After selecting this second check box, the recommendation has changed to **Microsoft Entra Connect**.
 This confirms that Holly's initial thought of selecting Azure AD Connect was the same as what the system would have recommended given Adatum's synchronization requirements.

 10. Select **Next**.
-The system will initiate synchronization using the recommended solution, **Azure AD Connect**.
+The system will initiate synchronization using the recommended solution, **Microsoft Entra Connect**.

 11. On the **Sync your users** page, select the **Download Azure AD Connect** box.
 This opens a new tab in your browser and takes you to the Microsoft Download Center.